How Do You Manage Knee Pain and Swelling Effectively?

 Should I rest completely if my knee is swollen?

 Complete rest is rarely the best approach.
-Gentle, pain-free movement helps drain fluid and maintains muscle activity around the joint.
+Gentle movement helps and maintains muscle activity around the joint.
 What you should avoid is the activity that caused or aggravated the swelling.
 A physiotherapist can advise on exactly what's safe to continue.

 Can a physiotherapist help with knee swelling?